AmineBenami/dataprovider/README.md

 - Avoid passing Value in arguments.
 - Use Put HTTP call to build progressively data.

-### areas for improvement
+### improve-coding-confidence
 - add custom repository class to add more functionalities to the native Mongo Repository or change default behavior
-- extract logic/functional code (implemented in this version inside controller) to Service implementation class.
+- extract logic/functional code (implemented in this version inside controller) to a Service implementation class.